michaelrw19/p5-Fighter/README.md

 You can access the game by download all files and open index.html or go to https://michaelrw19.github.io/p5-Fighter/

-It's best to play the game using controllers
+It's best to play the game using xbox controllers.